Jill Biden: GOP leaders underestimate the power of women

 “We could restore women’s rights to make our own choices about our own bodies,” she said, referencing the decision by the Supreme Court’s conservative majority to overturn the constitutional right to an abortion, leaving individual states to decide the issue.

+Vaughn said the party has been working to empower women voters and recruit a record number of female candidates, and that the party, which is led by a woman, Ronna McDaniel, “stands for all women and we look forward to earning their vote in less than 40 days.”

-“We can’t decide what Republicans do, but we can decide what we’re going to do, and what women do is win,” Jill Biden said.
-“Women are the reason that Joe Biden is president today and we will decide what happens in November in races up and down the ballot, because we don’t just get angry, we get to work.”
+Biden said Democrats can’t decide what Republicans do, “but we can decide what we’re going to do, and what women do is win.”

+She said women helped elect her husband “and we will decide what happens in November in races up and down the ballot, because we don’t just get angry, we get to work.”

 Women voting in 2020 broke for Democrat Biden over Republican Donald Trump, 55% to 43%, according to AP VoteCast.

-“Republican leaders have underestimated the power of women, but we’re going to make sure that they never make that mistake again,” she said.
+“Republican leaders have underestimated the power of women, but we’re going to make sure that they never make that mistake again,” Jill Biden said.